 Pammy’s, a recently opened 85-seat New American trattoria in Cambridge, Mass., is going for rustic comfort.
 And one way to convey a homespun feeling is bread from grain that is milled in house.

-“I think that our bread is wonderful because it has this airy sort of crumb to it,” said Chris Willis, who co-owns the restaurant with his wife and chef Pam Willis.
+“I think that our bread is wonderful because it has this airy sort of crumb to it,” said Chris Willis, chef at Pammy's, which he co-owns with his wife Pam Willis.